psiphicode/CEtherOps/README.md

 ```

 #### EVM
 The EVM tests are deployed to the Arbitrum Sepolia testnet.
-We randomly generate inputs using Javascript, then the source of truth of test results is the EVM operations we're implementing in Stylus C.
+We randomly generate inputs using Javascript, then call the test function, where the source of truth for test results is computed in the EVM itself.
+See [this file](./test/uint256.t.sol) to see how the Solidity tests compare the Stylus results to the EVM results.

 To run the Solidity test, first install the npm dependencies:
 ```sh